 A stock option is a right to purchase shares of common stock upon exercise of the stock option.
-Stock options granted to an employee under the A&R 2017 LTIP may consist of either an incentive stock option, a non-qualified stock option that is not intended to be an "incentive stock option" under Section 422 of the Code, or a combination of both.
+Stock options granted to an employee under the A&R 2024 LTIP may consist of either an incentive stock option, a non-qualified stock option that is not intended to be an "incentive stock option" under Section 422 of the Code, or a combination of both.
 Incentive stock options may only be granted to employees of the Company or certain of our related corporations.
 Except with respect to awards issued in substitution for, in conversion of, or in connection with an assumption of stock options held by awardees of an entity engaging in a corporate acquisition or merger with us or any of our subsidiaries, incentive stock options and non-qualified stock options must have an exercise price per share that is not less than the fair market value of a share of common stock on the date of grant.
 The term of a stock option may not extend more than ten years after the date of grant.

 Each grant of a stock option will specify the applicable terms of the stock option, including the number of shares of common stock subject to the stock option and the required period or periods of the participant's continuous service before any stock option or portion of a stock option will become vested and exercisable.
-A grant of stock options may provide for the earlier exercise of the stock options, including in the event of retirement, death or disability of the participant or in the event of a change in control.
+A grant of stock options may provide for the earlier exercise (or continued vesting) of the stock options, including in the event of retirement, death or disability, or termination of employment or service, of the participant or in the event of a change in control.
 Each grant of a stock option will be evidenced by an Award Agreement.
-Each Award Agreement will be subject to the A&R 2017 LTIP and will contain such other terms and provisions, consistent with the A&R 2017 LTIP, as the Compensation Committee may approve.
+Each Award Agreement will be subject to the A&R 2024 LTIP and will contain such other terms and provisions, consistent with the A&R 2024 LTIP, as the Compensation Committee may approve.

 Any grant of stock options may specify management objectives that must be achieved as a condition to the exercise of the stock options.
-Each grant will specify whether the consideration to be paid in satisfaction of the exercise price will be payable (1) in cash or by cash equivalent, (2) at the discretion of the Compensation Committee, in shares of common stock acceptable to the Committee, valued at the fair market value of such shares on the date of exercise, (3) at the discretion of the Compensation Committee, and to the extent permitted by law, by a delivery of a notice that the participant has placed a market sell order (or similar instruction) with a broker with respect to shares of common stock then issuable upon exercise of the option, and that the broker has been directed to pay a sufficient portion of the net proceeds of the sale to the Company in satisfaction of the Compensation Committee, by withholding from delivery shares of common stock for which the option is otherwise exercised, (5) at the discretion of the Compensation Committee, by a combination of the methods described above or (6) by such other method as may be approved by the Compensation Committee and set forth in the Award Agreement.
-Stock options granted under the A&R 2017 LTIP may not provide for dividends or dividend equivalents.
+Each grant will specify whether the consideration to be paid in satisfaction of the exercise price will be payable (1) in cash or by cash equivalent, (2) at the discretion of the Compensation Committee, in shares of common stock acceptable to the Committee, valued at the fair market value of such shares on the date of exercise, (3) at the discretion of the Compensation Committee, and to the extent permitted by law, by a delivery of a notice that the participant has placed a market sell order (or similar instruction) with a broker with respect to shares of common stock then issuable upon exercise of the option, and that the broker has been directed to pay a sufficient portion of the net proceeds of the sale to the Company in satisfaction of the option exercise price (conditioned upon the payment of such net proceeds), (4) at the discretion of the Compensation Committee, by withholding from delivery shares of common stock for which the option is otherwise exercised, (5) at the discretion of the Compensation Committee, by a combination of the methods described above or (6) by such other method as may be approved by the Compensation Committee and set forth in the Award Agreement.
+Stock options granted under the A&R 2024 LTIP may not provide for dividends or dividend equivalents.